The Weeknd: 2009–2014: Trilogy and Kiss Land

-Between January and March 2012, Tesfaye performed at several Ontario universities, including Waterloo's Laurier University, Hamilton's Mohawk College and McMaster University.
-In April, he began his first international tour; which included performances at Coachella, sold-out shows at such venues as the Bowery Ballroom in New York City, which were positively reviewed by Rolling Stone, and various European festivals, including Primavera Sound in Spain and Portugal, and the Wireless Festival in the United Kingdom.
-In September, Tesfaye signed with Republic Records and XO was assumed as a subsidiary label.
-In september, he also began his first official concert tour: The Fall Tour, during which he opened for Florence and the Machine on their Ceremonials Tour in 5 cities, which included 2 shows at the iconic Hollywood Bowl in Los Angeles.
+In April 2012, Tesfaye began performing at more shows, such as the Coachella Festival, and two sold-out shows at the Bowery Ballroom in New York City.
+He also performed at various European festivals, such as Primavera Sound in Spain and Portugal and the Wireless Festival in the United Kingdom.
+In September, Tesfaye signed with Republic Records; XO was assumed as a subsidiary label.
+That same month, he embarked on his first concert tour, the Fall Tour, which included his own headlining shows and some opening shows for the English band Florence and the Machine.
+The tour was performed in North America in September to November 2012.

-On November 13, 2012, Tesfaye released Trilogy, a compilation album consisting of re-mixed and remastered versions of his 2011 mixtapes and three additional tracks.
-The album officially credited Rose as a producer and writer on the three songs from House of Balloons for which he did not initially receive credit.
-Trilogy debuted at number four on the US Billboard 200 with first-week sales of 86,000 copies.
-It also debuted at number five on the Canadian Albums Chart, with similar sales.
-The album was later certified platinum by the Recording Industry Association of America (RIAA) and double-platinum by Music Canada.
+On November 13, 2012, Tesfaye released Trilogy, a compilation album comprising re-mixed and remastered versions of his 2011 mixtapes, and three additional tracks.
+The album debuted at number four on the US Billboard 200 with first-week sales of 86,000 copies, and has received platinum certifications from the Recording Industry Association of America (RIAA) and double-platinum from Music Canada.
 It also earned Tesfaye a nomination for the Sound of 2013 poll award by BBC.

-On May 17, 2013, Tesfaye released the title track to his debut studio album Kiss Land, and announced the album's release date of September 10.
-Upon release, the album debuted at number two on the Billboard 200 with 96,000 copies, and received generally positive reviews from music critics.
-The album was later supported by the singles "Belong to the World", "Love in the Sky" and "Live For" featuring Drake.
-Tesfaye embarked on a fall tour from September 6 to November 26.
-As of August 2015, the album had sold 273,000 copies in the United States.
-On August 10, 2020, almost seven years after its release, Kiss Land reached number one on the iTunes R&B chart.